Robust recovery of low-rank matrices and low-tubal-rank tensors from noisy sketches: Experiments

 In our final experiment, we demonstrate the performance of Algorithm~\ref{alg:ds_tensor} on CT scan data.
 This data set contains CT scan slices of the C1 vertebrae.
 The image datasets used in this experiment were from the Laboratory of Human Anatomy and Embryology, University of Brussels (ULB), Belgium\footnote{Bone and joint {CT}-Scan Data \url{https://isbweb.org/data/vsj/}}.
 Here the ground-truth tensor is given by $\mathcal{X}_0 \in \mathbb{R}^{512 \times 512 \times 47}$.
-We pick $r = 200$ and compare the application of Algorithm~\ref{alg:ds_tensor} to the application of Algorithm~\ref{alg:ds_matrix} naively to each slice of the tensor (which we refer to as slice-wise matrix recovery).
-Figure~\ref{fig:fig4} presents a visualization of the recovery of the 20th slice of the tensor.
-The first image is the ground truth slice, the second image is the 20th frame treated as a matrix and using Algorithm~\ref{alg:ds_matrix} for recovery, and the third image is the 20th frame recovered from the double sketched tensor using Algorithm~\ref{alg:ds_tensor}.
-The approximation error $\|\mathcal{X} - \mathcal{X}_0 \|_F$ using Algorithm~\ref{alg:ds_tensor} is $0.3825$ whereas the approximation error applying Algorithm~\ref{alg:ds_matrix} is $0.8541$.
+We pick $r = 200$ and compare the application of Algorithm~\ref{alg:ds_tensor} to the application of Algorithm~\ref{alg:ds_matrix} naively to each slice of the tensor (which we refer to as slice-wise matrix recovery). {The top row of }Figure~\ref{fig:fig4} presents a visualization of the recovery of the 20th slice of the tensor {while the bottom row visualizes the pixel-wise absolute difference between the ground truth and the recovered slice}.
+The first {column presents} the ground truth slice, the second {column presents} the 20th frame treated as a matrix and using Algorithm~\ref{alg:ds_matrix} for recovery, and the third {column presents} the 20th frame recovered from the double sketched tensor using Algorithm~\ref{alg:ds_tensor}. {In this experiment, we report the median error following 50 random trials of each setting.} The {median} approximation error $\|\mathcal{X} - \mathcal{X}_0 \|_F$ using Algorithm~\ref{alg:ds_tensor} is {$0.1043$} whereas the {median} approximation error applying Algorithm~\ref{alg:ds_matrix} is {$0.2545$}.
 Algorithm~\ref{alg:ds_tensor} has the added benefit of only requiring a single sketching matrix $S \in \mathbb{R}^{512 \times 200}$ whereas naively applying Algorithm~\ref{alg:ds_matrix} would require $n_3$ sketching matrices to be stored.
-Of course, it would be natural to ask whether one can simply use the same sketching matrix in Algorithm~\ref{alg:ds_matrix}.
-Doing so attained a worse approximation error of $1.6181$.
+Of course, it would be natural to ask whether one can simply use the same sketching matrix {for each slice in} Algorithm~\ref{alg:ds_matrix}.
+Doing so attained a worse {median} approximation error of {$0.3443$.
+We suspect this is because, with more randomness, the approximation error is better concentrated when using independent random sketch matrices for different slices.}